jiyuntsai/J296/final-project-process.md

 ![image 7, tables of large business type among non-female-owned businesses](https://github.com/jiyuntsai/JOURN_296/blob/main/fpp7.png) <br/>

 **Find the Story** <br/>
-After browsing the dataset and running some descriptive statistics, I am curious about what the businesses around UC Berkeley looks like.
+After browsing the dataset and running some descriptive statistics, I am curious about **what the businesses around UC Berkeley looks like**.
 So I tried different ways to determine the definition of "around UC Berkeley campus" and finally decided to use zipcodes of 94704 and 94709 that cover the "north shattuck", "downtown", and "telegraph avenue district" neighborhoods that surround the UC Berkeley campus. <br/>
 So I filtered out "0 VARIOUS " of column "B1_FULL_ADDRESS" and then filter "B1_SITUS_ZIP" to show zipcodes of only 94704 and 94709. <br/>
 And here's the descriptive statistic of businesses around UC Berkeley:
 ![image 8, tables of businesses type around UC Berkeley campus](https://github.com/jiyuntsai/JOURN_296/blob/main/fpp8.png) <br/>